 The Oxbow Public Market is just across the river from downtown Napa.
 It's a short walk or drive, and you can take the First Street bridge to get there.
 There's a small parking lot next to the market and parking is free.

-The Ferry Building Marketplace in San Francisco is very similar to Oxbow Market and even has a few of the same eateries, including Gott's Roadside and Hog Island Oysters.
-The Farmers Market in Los Angeles is full of small eateries and souvenir shops, but the Grand Central Market in Downtown LA is making all the buzz theses days, with lots of innovative food stands in a historic building.
+The Los Angeles Farmers Market is a long-time favorite stop, full of small eateries and souvenir shops, but the Grand Central Market in Downtown LA is making all the buzz these days, with lots of innovative food stands in a historic building.